 Calming herself, Pepper felt the mindful void.

-Notice the proximity of the PP to the modified subject: Pepper.
-The noun doesn’t have to be adjacent, but it helps clarify what the PP modifies.
+Notice the proximity of the participle phrase to the modified subject: Pepper.
+The noun doesn’t have to be adjacent, but it helps clarify what the participle phrase modifies.

 Running up the hill, the waterfall churned noisily for Pepper.